Pseudo-isotopies and diffeomorphisms of 4-manifolds: Stable surjectivity of Sigma in dimension 4

-The $W$-disks may self intersect, and also intersect other $W$-disks.
+The $W$-discs may self intersect, and also intersect other $W$-discs.
 They may also intersect the $A$-spheres, the $B$-spheres and the $C$-spheres.
-We will manipulate these disks to construct a new family of disks which are embedded and disjoint from the $A$-spheres and $B$-spheres.
+We will manipulate these discs to construct a new family of discs which are embedded and disjoint from the $A$-spheres and $B$-spheres.

 First, noting that $A_i$ is a copy of $S^2\times p$ in $\widehat{V}= \widehat{X}\# Z_N = \widehat{X}\#^N S^2\times S^2$, there exists some transverse sphere for $A_i$, $A_i^\ast=q\times S^2$.
-For each intersection $r$ between a $W$-disk and an $A_i$ we use the Norman trick to tube the $W$-disk into a parallel copy of $A_i^\ast$.
+For each intersection $r$ between a $W$-disc and an $A_i$ we use the Norman trick to tube the $W$-disc into a parallel copy of $A_i^\ast$.
 Doing this requires a choice of arc in $A_i$ from $r$ to $A_i\cap A_i^*$, when choosing this arc we ensure it misses any other intersection points in $A_i$ and any Whitney arcs; this is possible as these do not disconnect~$A_i$.
-We do this for each intersection between an $A$-sphere and $W$-disk successively.
-We obtain new $W$-disks which are disjoint from the $A$-spheres; note that this may introduce intersections between $W$-disks and $W$-disks, as well as new intersections between the $W$-disks and the $B$-spheres and $C$-spheres.
-The $W$-disks are also still correctly framed Whitney disks as the dual spheres $A_i^\ast$ have trivial normal bundle.
+We do this for each intersection between an $A$-sphere and $W$-disc successively.
+We obtain new $W$-discs which are disjoint from the $A$-spheres; note that this may introduce intersections between $W$-discs and $W$-discs, as well as new intersections between the $W$-discs and the $B$-spheres and $C$-spheres.
+The $W$-discs are also still correctly framed Whitney discs as the dual spheres $A_i^\ast$ have trivial normal bundle.

-Next, we push down the self intersections of the $W$-disks into the $B$-spheres, as in Section \ref{section:push-down}.
-After doing this for all intersections between the $W$-disks, the $W$-disks are disjoint and embedded and disjoint from the $A$-spheres, but still intersect the $C$ and $B$ spheres.
-The $W$-disks are also still correctly framed Whitney disks.
+Next, we push down the self intersections of the $W$-discs into the $B$-spheres, as in Section \ref{section:push-down}.
+After doing this for all intersections between the $W$-discs, the $W$-discs are disjoint and embedded and disjoint from the $A$-spheres, but still possibly intersect the $C$ and $B$ spheres.
+The $W$-discs are also still correctly framed Whitney discs.